Signing up for a credit card is pretty easy, but it’s the fine print that can make life difficult.

 When you let down your defenses with your credit cards, the fine print can sneak its way into your finances and slowly start leeching a few dollars here and there, month after month.

 We don’t like it when that happens, and we know you don’t either.
-So, consider this article a guide to the main areas you need to watch as you apply for a credit card.
+So, consider this article a guide to the main areas of fine print you need to know when you apply for a credit card.
 The tips and insights we give you are meant to be a security system for your financial house.

 We’re going to tackle late fees, penalty APRs, promotional APR periods, balance transfers and a few important aspects of terms and conditions.